Beauty & Services··4 min read

 Alternatives in the Spanish market — Booksy, Treatwell, Fresha.
 They have their upsides (they act as client aggregators), but they take a commission per booking and tie clients to the platform, not to you.
 Altegio is your CRM and your clients, no middleman.

-What we did in a week:
+What typically gets done in a week:

-• Enabled a mandatory €15 deposit for new clients through Stripe — charged at booking and automatically applied to the final invoice
+• A mandatory €10–15 deposit for new clients via Stripe is enabled — charged at booking and automatically applied to the final invoice

-What changed in the first two months
+Typical results in the first 1–2 months

-• No-shows — from 24% to 6% (deposit + reminders work together)
+• No-shows — typically from 18–25% to 4–8% (deposit + reminders work together)

-• Time spent on admin — from 50 minutes/day to 10 minutes
+• Time spent on admin — typically from 40–60 minutes/day to 10–15 minutes

 Pricing and fit

 Altegio's own pricing — from €25/month per solo practitioner, €60–90/month for a salon with 3–5 chairs (check altegio.com for current rates).
 Stripe deposits — standard fee of 1.5% + €0.25 per transaction.
-Turnkey Altegio setup in Barcelona at Operix — from €750 for 5 working days, including training and widget embedding on your website or Instagram.
+Turnkey Altegio setup in Barcelona at OPERIX — from €750 for 5 working days, including training and widget embedding on your website or Instagram.

 Fits: beauty therapy, massage, hairdressing, psychologists, trainers, nutritionists, osteopaths, tattoo artists — any "booking required" service with at least 50 clients/month.